 V. Support to the Worldwide Network of United Nations Information Centres

 The Holocaust Remembrance Programme provides ongoing support to the global network of 63 United Nations Information Centres to enable them to organize meaningful commemorative activities for the annual observance of the International Day of Commemoration in memory of the victims of the Holocaust.
 Through supporting the United Nations offices, Holocaust education and remembrance activities have taken place in over 70 countries around the world and reached thousands.
-The activities range from film screenings and memorial ceremonies to youth briefings and exhibitions, many times in cooperation with Government representatives and non-governmental organizations.
-By translating the Holocaust Programme’s educational and information materials into local languages and involving students in their outreach efforts, the United Nations Information Centres have helped the Programme to expand its outreach to young people and achieve a global impact.
+The activities range from film screenings and memorial ceremonies to youth briefings and exhibitions, often in cooperation with Government representatives and non-governmental organizations.
+By translating the Programme’s educational and information materials into local languages and involving students in their outreach efforts, the United Nations offices have helped the Programme to expand its outreach to young people and achieve a global impact.
 A summary of these Holocaust remembrance and education activities is posted on the Programme’s website each year.